Getting the Best Lubrication for Your Machine

 Lubrication is essential, but it may be a difficult task.
 How often should you grease your machine?
 Is the atmosphere damp or dry, hot or cold, clean or filthy?
 How quickly does the machinery move?
-These and other issues must be answered before the proper lubrication program can be established.
+Technicians must address these and other issues before establishing a proper lubrication program.

 Lubrication is one of the most important factors in ensuring the uptime of your plant and equipment.
-There are a number of key procedures that may be taken at each facility to improve equipment dependability.
+Each facility can implement key procedures to improve equipment dependability.
 The lubrication best practices listed below can assist organizations in achieving the optimum maintenance cost-to-reliability ratio.

 1. Benchmark Assessment